EpiAware/PrototypeCompositionalProbablisticInfectiousDiseaseModelling/cover-letter.md

 We validate the approach through three case studies that recreate published epidemiological analyses, demonstrating that components can be reused across different models whilst maintaining statistical rigour.
 The first replicates a COVID-19 analysis for South Korea using renewal processes with time-varying reproduction numbers.
-The second extends these components with reporting delays and day-of-week effects for real-time nowcasting applications.
+The second extends these components with reporting delays and day-of-week effects to replicate EpiNow2, a real-time nowcasting tool.
 The third integrates ODE solvers for compartmental disease transmission models applied to influenza outbreak data.

 We believe this work fits the Epidemiology & Public Health section, specifically addressing process-based approaches to infectious disease modelling.